-• 1st offense. notify parents, assign a detention, possible zero percent on assignment or redo an assignment.

-- 2nd offense: grade reduction of one full grade for the class and a "zero" on the assignment - 3rd offense: failure of class
+- 1st offense: notify parents, assign a detention, possible zero percent on assignment or redo an assignment - 2nd offense: grade reduction of one full grade for the class and a "zero" on the assignment - 3rd offense: failure of class

-Alcohol/Illegal Drugs/Dab Pens - Possession of, use of, under the influence of alcohol, narcotics, prescription drugs, inhalants, e-cigarettes/"vapes "or drugs, including look-a-like drugs or what is represented as a drug, or any other related paraphernalia, (including rolling papers, such as "zig zags", pipes, etc.) Metal detectors may be used to locate contraband.
+Alcohol/Illegal Drugs / Dab Pens - Possession of, use of, under the influence of alcohol, narcotics, prescription drugs, inhalants, or drugs, including look-alike drugs or what is represented as a drug, or any other related paraphernalia, (including rolling papers, such as "zig zags", pipes, etc.).
+Metal detectors may be used to locate contraband.

-- Notify Parents and possible notify Police - 1st offense day suspension (Can be reduced with restorative justice.) - 2nd offense 10-day suspension and possible referral to Board of Education for hearing with possible expulsion.
+- Notify Parents/possible notify Police - 1st offense: 5-day suspension (Can be reduced with restorative justice.) - 2nd offense: 10-day suspension and refer to Board of Education for hearing with possible expulsion.

-Alcohol/Illegal Drugs/ Transfer & Sale of - Transfer or sale of alcohol, narcotics, prescription drugs, inhalants, or drugs, including look-a-like drugs or what is represent as a drug, or any other related paraphernalia, (including rolling papers, such as "zig zags", pipes, etc.) Metal detectors may be used to locate contraband.
+Alcohol/Illegal Drugs/ Transfer & Sale of - Transfer or sale of alcohol, narcotics, prescription drugs, inhalants, or drugs, including look-alike drugs or what is represent as a drug, or any other related paraphernalia, (including rolling papers, such as "zig zags", pipes, etc.).
+Metal detectors may be used to locate contraband.

-- Notify Parents and possible notify Police
+- Notify Parents/possible notify Police

-- 1st offense: 5-10 day suspension
+- 1st offense: 3-day suspension

 - 2nd offense: Possible referral to Board of Education for hearing and up to a 180-day suspension

-Arson (or attempt thereof) on school property or a District-related event
+Arson - (or attempt thereof) on school property or a district-related event

-- Notify Parents/notify police - Immediate suspension pending a hearing which may lead to an expulsion pursuant to PA 328 of 1994; MCL 380.1311 - Refer to criminal District of juvenile delinquency system and the appropriate county dept. of social services community mental health agency
+- Notify Parents/Notify police - Immediate suspension pending a hearing which may lead to an expulsion pursuant to PA 328 of 1994; MCL 380.1311 - Refer to criminal district of juvenile delinquency system and the appropriate county dept. of social services community mental health agency